1995parham-learning/DNN/README.md

 | Hidden activation          | ReLU                                                                              |
 | Output activation          | None, or ReLU/softplus (if positive outputs) or sigmoid/tanh (if bounded outputs) |
 | Loss function.             | MSE, or Huber if outliers                                                         |

+# Callbacks
+You can combine both ModelCheckpoint and EarlyStopping callbacks to save checkpoints of your model in case your computer crashes, and interrupt training early when there is no more progress.
+The number of epochs can be set to a large value then, just make sure the learning rate is not too small, or else it might keep making slow progress until the end.